nateyolles/sluri/README.md

 sluri.extension = 'json';
 ```

-## Using slURI
+## Using SLURI

-slURI can be be used in three ways: as a global, with [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) and an AMD loader such as [RequireJS](http://requirejs.org/) or [Almond](https://github.com/requirejs/almond), or in CommonJS-like environments that support `module.exports` such as [Node](https://nodejs.org) or [Grunt](http://gruntjs.com/).
+SLURI can be be used in three ways: as a global, with [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) and an AMD loader such as [RequireJS](http://requirejs.org/) or [Almond](https://github.com/requirejs/almond), or in CommonJS-like environments that support `module.exports` such as [Node](https://nodejs.org) or [Grunt](http://gruntjs.com/).

-Include the provided JavaScript and simply instantiate slURI objects using the `new` keyword.
+Include the provided JavaScript and simply instantiate SLURI objects using the `new` keyword.

 #### Bower